The Perils of ÔPerilÕ

 which suggests that she is really brainy, too.
 From JonXÕs review, Astro

-a dream come true for our kind of superheroine fans, as we can see in a couple
+a dream come true for our kind of superheroine fans, as we can see from this shot, found Ð like the others below Ð at akiba-heroine.com, a Japanese site that now markets the videos:

 the best bullets-and-boobs footage ever; in other clips, a bullet flattens

-against her eye ˆ la Superman Returns, and a knife turns into twisted metal against her abs, At
+against her eye ˆ la Superman Returns (2006), and a knife turns into twisted metal against her abs, At

 superwomenmania, djitters sure thought heÕd gotten his moneyÕs worth from the